boy1dr/3DWriter/README.md

 Added real line height to status bar.

 ### 21/01/2017 v1.2 released
-Updated path seperators with Path.DirectorySeparatorChar Work has begun on the font editor which is included in this version but disabled in the menu since it's no where near complete.
+Updated path seperators with Path.DirectorySeparatorChar.
+Work has begun on the font editor which is included in this version but disabled in the menu since it's no where near complete.